The first step is to define the term “Engineering Co-op”.

 For UK Engineering:

 - “Co-op” is a formal, alternating semester program, requiring special co-op registration procedures for the student participants.
 This is the traditional, academic co-op model in which participants usually hire students to work for a total of three, full-time semesters (about four months each) alternating with semesters of study on campus.
 Many employers hire a pair of students who alternate with one another and are able to cover a full-time position over a period of two years.

 - Summer jobs/internships require no formal working agreement with UK.
-We are happy to post listings directly to all students via our email list for each engineering major.
+We are happy to post listings for your organization on the university’s system, Wildcat Career Link.
+We will also directly advertise your engineering positions to all job-seekers via our email list for each engineering major.

 - Part-time positions require no formal working agreement with UK.
 We are happy to post listings directly to all students via our email list for each engineering major.